Magic, Mystery, Madness

 We know of no other collaboration that has produced a unique book of short stories that are so interrelated as to almost form a novel, while each story stands alone as a separate work of art.
 We are quite excited about this unusual---and we hope ground-breaking---treatment of short fiction.

 We are all native Texans, and all of the stories take place in Texas.
-For more information go to a website dedicated to Dancing on Barbed Wire

 Ceremonial Stones of Fire